Placement of Computing Devices in Network Security Zones

-Heads and administrators of Departments and units and their local IT staff confer with the cognizant Information Security office about prospective exceptions.
+Heads and administrators of departments and units and their local IT staff confer with the Information Security Office about prospective exceptions.

 What network security zones apply to devices with “private” IP addresses?

-Private IP addresses are those that by Internet standards are restricted for use internal to a single network.
-Hence, no network security zone pertains to them.
+Private IP addresses are those that, by Internet standards, are restricted for use internal to a single network, so network security zone does not pertain to them.
 However, the level of protection afforded by having a private IP address is greater than Protected.

 What network security zones apply to computing devices connected to campus wireless or VPN services?